teusink/Home-Security-by-Pi/README.md

 - Concerning the installation itself, I followed the already online and well documented installation guide: https://www.raspberrypi.org/documentation/installation/installing-images/README.md

 ## Pi-hole
 - Install Pi-hole with the command: `sudo curl -sSL https://install.pi-hole.net | bash`
 - Follow instructions for installation here: https://github.com/pi-hole/pi-hole/#one-step-automated-install

 ## OpenVPN
 - Install OpenVPN server with the command: `sudo curl -L https://install.pivpn.io | bash`
 - Follow instructions for installation here: https://www.sitepoint.com/setting-up-a-home-vpn-using-your-raspberry-pi/

-## DNSCrypt
-To be investigated...

-## fail2ban
-To be investigated...

 # Hardening & Configuration
 Hardening is the process of disabling or uninstalling application, services and hardware which are not used.
 To be fair, if you really want hardening, use the minimum image without Jessie, but apart from that, you can get it safe enough.
 So, while you are busy with some configuration work, harden your Pi also.

 ## Raspberry Pi
 - Make sure you set/change the following default configurations using Jessie Raspberry Pi Configuration
    - System: Change User Password
    - System: Hostname